bigbluebutton/bbb-install/README.md

 # bbb-install

-`bbb-install.sh` is a BASH shell script that automates the step-by-step instructions for installing and configuring a BigBlueButton 2.2-beta server (referred hereafter as simply BigBlueButton 2.2).
+`bbb-install.sh` is a shell script that automates the [step-by-step instructions](http://docs.bigbluebutton.org/2.2/install.html) for setting up a BigBlueButton 2.2-beta server.

-`bbb-install.sh` can have your BigBlueButton server setup and ready for use about 15 minutes (depending on the speed of your server's internet connection to download an install packages).
+With only a few parameters, `bbb-install.sh` can have your BigBlueButton server setup and ready for use in 15 minutes (depending on your server's internet speed to down download and install packages).

-For example, to install BigBlueButton 2.2 on a Ubuntu 16.04 64-bit server with a public IP address, SSH into the server and run the following command as root:
+For example, to install BigBlueButton 2.2 on a Ubuntu 16.04 64-bit server with a public IP address, first SSH into the server and then, as the root user, run the following command:

 ~~~
 wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -v xenial-220-beta
 ~~~

-Note: If your server is behind firewall -- such as behind a corporate firewall or behind an AWS Security Group -- you will need to manually configure the firewall to forward [specific internet connections](#configuring-the-firewall) to the BigBlueButton server before you can access it.
+The command will pull down the latest version of `bbb-install.sh`, send it to the BASH shell interpreter, and pass the parameter `-v xenial-220-beta` (the only required parameter) which specifies you want to install BigBlueButton 2.2-beta, referred hereafter as simply BigBlueButton 2.2.

-When `bbb-install.sh` finishes, you'll see a message that gives you a test URL launch the BigBlueButton HTML5 client in a meeting called 'Demo Meeting'.
+When `bbb-install.sh` finishes, you'll see a message that gives you a test URL launch the BigBlueButton client and join a meeting meeting called 'Demo Meeting'.

 ~~~
 # Warning: The API demos are installed and accessible from: